-George Kerr is a nationally renowned community activist and former grassroots non-profit executive who is a staple in the fight against HIV/AIDS in the Greater Washington DC Metropolitan Area for more than 21 years.
-Having honorably served his country in the US Navy for nearly 8 years, Kerr, now a decorated veteran, has taken the discipline, organizational skills, and administrative management experiences he learned during his esteemed military career and transferred those assets to better serve the prevention and treatment service needs of District residents with admirable results.
+George Kerr III is a nationally renowned community activist and former grassroots non-profit executive who continues to be a staple in the fight for social justice in the Greater Washington DC Metropolitan Area for more than 25 years.
+Having honorably served his country in the US Navy for nearly eight years, Kerr now a decorated veteran, has taken the discipline, organizational skills, and administrative management experiences he learned during his esteemed military career and transferred those assets to serve the District residents with excellent results better.

-Mr. Kerr’s greatest achievement is the Co-Founding/Executive Director of non profit organization START at Westminster (Syringe Training Advocacy Resources and Treatment).
-He lead the organization until April 2015.
+Mr. Kerr's most significant achievement is the Co-Founding/Executive Director of the nonprofit organization START at Westminster (Syringe Training Advocacy Resources and Treatment).
+He led the organization until April 2015.

-Mr. Kerr completed the Master Trainer in The Chronic Disease Self-Mangement Program by an evidence-Based Self Management program originally Developed at Stanford University.
-Self-Management Resource Center
+Mr. Kerr completed the Master Trainer in The Chronic Disease Self-Management Program which is an evidence-based Self-Management program initially developed at Stanford University.

 2013 Outstanding Community Service by Inner Light Ministries,

 2012 Whitman Walker AIDS Walk Award, Washington DC

 1992 National Defense Medal, Pentagon, Arlington VA

 1989 Good Conduct Award on board the USS Nimitz